-SECTION 2.
-Subject to the approval of the qualified electors of King County, the county council hereby authorizes the issuance of unlimited tax general obligation bonds (the "Bonds") in an aggregate principal amount not to exceed \$99,800,000 for the purpose of providing all or part of the money necessary to pay the capital costs of the Regional Health Care Capital Improvements Project. term "capital costs," as used in the foregoing sentence, shall be construed consistently with the term "capital purposes" in Article VII.
-Section 2(b) of the Washington Constitution and R.C.W.
-84.52.056, but, subject thereto, may include the costs of (i) property acquisition, site preparation and demolition; (ii) development, design, engineering, architecture, planning, financial, legal, relocation and other services lawfully incurred incident to the development of the components of the Regional Health Care Capital Improvements Project and their financing; and (iii) construction, renovation, remodeling, equipping and furnishing of the components of the Regional Health Care Capital Improvements Project and their financing, including its incidental costs and costs related to the sale and issuance of the Bonds: however, the term "capital costs" shall not include maintenance. operations or costs for replacement of equipment.
+4. Expansion and remodeling of the Health Department's existing Renton Health Center; and money necessary to pay the capital costs of the Regional Health Care Capital Improvements Project.
+The term "capital costs." as used in the foregoing sentence, shall be construed consistently with the term "capital purposes" in Article VII, Section 2(b) of the Washington Constitution and R.C.W.
+84.52.056, but, subject thereto, may include the costs of (i) property acquisition, site preparation and demolition; (ii) development, design, engineering, architecture, planning, fi-nancial, legal, relocation and other services lawfully incurred incident to the development of the components of the Regional Health Care Capital Improvements Project and their financing: and (iii) construction, renovation, remodeling, equipping and furnishing of the components of the Regional Health Care Capital Improvements Project and their financing, including its incidental costs and costs related to the sale and issuance of the Bonds; however, the term "capital costs" shall not maintenance, include operations or costs for replacement of equipment.